 There are over 2500 different species of mosquitoes worldwide, close to 200 species occur in the United States, and we have identified 55 species here in Berkeley County.

 Most of mosquito species in our area have an adult life span of only about two weeks.
-Some species over-winter as adults and live 2-3 months or longer if environmental conditions are favorable.
+Some adults can live two to three months or longer if environmental conditions are favorable.

 There are several things you can do to help reduce mosquitoes.
 For a list of practical measures please click on the Homeowner Tips link.